CescaNeri/DataMining-MachineLearning/data-mining/rule-based-classifier/rule-classifier.md

 # Rule-Based Classifier

 The basic idea is to classify records using rule sets of the type "*if .. then*".
-The condition used with 'if' is called the antecedent and predicted class of each rule is called the consequent.
+The condition used with 'if' is called the antecedent while the predicted class of each rule is called the consequent.

 A rule has the form: (condition) -> y